Michael R. Peres

 Rochester, New York USA

 My website began in 1996 as a simple way to share my work and learn about new technology.
 Since that time much has changed in my life and photography has undergone a complete transformation from film to digital.
 I am a professor of biomedical photographic communications at R•I•T and my specialization is photomicrography, biomedical photography, and laboratory photography used to gather and preserve visual information.
-The Forward Thinking Museum featured my work in a short video that can be seen by following this link.
+The Forward Thinking Museum featured my work in a short video that can be seen by following this link and I also was a featured presenter at a TEDx event at Allendale Columbia School.
 I currently serve as the associate administrative chair of the world renown School of Photographic Arts and Sciences.

 I was first hired as an instructor in the Biomedical Photographic Communications department in September 1986.
 I served as the department chair from 1989 until the summer of 2010.
 While at RIT, I have taught numerous undergraduate courses for 27+ years as well as a variety of workshops.
 Digital Imaging using a Light Microscope is one such workshop sponsored by KTH and Karolinska Institutet located in Stockholm Sweden - the home of the Nobel Foundation.
 You can see photographs from my numerous visits to Sweden by following this link.
 I also served as the chair of the Lennart Nilsson Award nominating committee from 1998 - 2011, also affiliated with Karolinska.